 Many, many years ago, when I was scrounging around for cash, I worked as a hostess at CPK.
-I was a high school student who no longer received allowance but loved to go out and spend time with friends.
+I was a high school student who no longer received an allowance but loved to go out and spend time with friends.
 That meant earning my own money.
 During my first week of training, I was able to try some of the restaurant’s best dishes.
 I remember feasting on the salads and pizzas and feeling a strong wave of food coma right before a shift.
 CPK is, by no means, one of my favorite eateries, but there are some dishes that I still crave.
-Since than, they have added new dishes that I become curious about, but never find the urge to actually visit the restaurant.
+Since then, they have added new dishes that I become curious about but never find the urge to actually visit the restaurant.
 This pulled pork pizza was one of them.

 I only had the image of the pizza and description to go on recreating this dish, but I decided to make some changes to the original.

 For the pork, I prefer using pork shoulder for braised pork dishes.
 A simple blend of aromatics, 2 hours later and you have tender, fall apart pork.

 If you’re preparing the pork ahead of time, keep the meat in the liquid to prevent it from drying out.

 Meanwhile, prepare your onions, salsa and cilantro pesto.
 For the salsa, you can increase or decrease the number of jalapenos depending on how spicy you want the salsa.
 If you’re feeling really brave, use a habanero instead of the fresh jalapeno.

 When roasting the jalapeno, you can either do so on directly on the stove top or in the oven.
 If roasting in the oven, roast at 400 degrees F for 7-10 minutes or until the jalapeno has blackened.